Orick, California: Demographics

-These numbers have decreased almost by half in the last six years.
-The current estimated population is under 185 residents.
+There were 181 housing units at an average density of 38.1 /mi2, of which 147 (81.2%) were occupied.
+Of these, 64 (43.5%) were owner-occupied, and 83 (56.5%) were occupied by renters.

 Economy

 Orick is surrounded by state and national parks and is on several trail networks in the Redwood National and State Parks, as well as the Redwood Creek Estuary Trail, the Humboldt Lagoons trails, the California Coastal Trail, and the Pacific Coast Bicycle Route.

 Tourists visit in both the dry and the wet seasons with attendance averaging 35,000 a month (low of 13,631 February, high of 70,215 August) in 2010.
 About 20 percent seek local lodging by camping or lodging in the parks.

 Parks and recreation

 Redwood National Park Thomas H. Kuchel Visitor Center is located on US Highway 101 just before reaching Orick, California.
 The Redwood National Park Southern Operation Center (SOC) is located directly in town on US Highway 101 across the road from the local market and US Post Office.